The Upside of Symbols

 How to leverage symbolism.

 Anywhere you look you’ll see many symbols: political, religious, social, and commercial symbols.
 However, today they’re used almost exclusively by marketing.
 Companies understand the economic value of having recognized brands and the relationship we have with them.
 When you think of a brand, you have an image, a perception of its quality, and its service (among other things).
 Here’s a thought: Symbols are necessary.
 Nations have all sorts of symbols like national anthems, holidays, and their coat of arms.
-Even States have symbols such as the State’s bird, rock, fruit, motto, etc. Do you think you are you leaving symbols behind?
+Even States have symbols such as the State’s bird, rock, fruit, motto, etc. Could we be ignoring the power behind symbols?
 What happens to people without symbols?
-Why do you want to tap into the upside of symbolism?
+We’ll see why we need to tap into the upside of symbolism.

 There is no doubt that branding is the main focus in modern times.
 Branding in a nutshell is about symbols that serve as communication pathways.
 Logos are symbols that associate the qualities of a product or service in the mind of a consumer.
 Symbols are visual representations that are packed with meaning and value.
 The McDonald’s golden arches quickly communicate to me that there is free Wi-Fi and clean standardized burgers at an affordable price.
 Notice that McDonald’s goes beyond the logo.
 They’ve created an icon out of their brand.
 The Golden Arches icon = McDonald’s value + function.